Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 3.2.
 Muscle loss due to overtraining

 3.3.
-Poor sleep due to too much training
+Poor sleep from too much training

 Another consequence of overtraining is poor sleep quality.